tachyond2/awesome-forum/app_build_flow.md

 prepare our data for this page caller side(consumer) use -> pass ->recevie->implement(producer) user replace static html with data in data source

+# in ThreadShow page
+UI: who and when create the thread, reply count, contributor count